What Is Photocatalytic Oxidation? A Look At The PCO Process

 Generally, we think of catalysts when it comes to our cars.
 A fuel catalyst helps you get more energy from the gas you use in your vehicle.
 That’s because the catalyst is a substance or process that boosts the speed of a chemical reaction.

 A photocatalyst is one of those substances used to “convert solar energy into chemical energy.”
-They form when UVC irradiation (such as sunlight) interacts with titanium dioxide.
 This happens every day, all around us.

 What is photocatalytic oxidation?